It would be best if you had more reviews for your business to be successful, so it makes sense to reach out and request them from customers.

 3. Simple/Graphic Email Templates

-Simple and minimalistic email templates focus on keeping the message short and to the point with a prominent “click here” button to convince customers to leave a review.
+Simple and minimalistic email templates focus on keeping the message short and concise with a prominent “click here” button to convince customers to leave a review.

 However, this kind of review request email is typically complemented by images/graphic illustrations to compensate for the lack of text.